Paint primer hides imperfections and provides a smooth base coat for the paint to stick to. But, does primer need to be perfectly even?

 - Apply light coats.
 Heavy coats are more difficult to control and can lead to runs and drips.

-- Allow enough dry time before re-coat.
+- Allow enough dry time before re-coating.

 - Apply it with a paintbrush.